MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/download-hotfix-lcs.md

    2. Application Version 7.x or 8.0 with Platform Update 4 or higher - For customers that are on this combination, you will see all the 4 tiles listed above.
 This release will still have the granular X++ updates.
 Starting with Platform Update 4, no overlayering is allowed on the platform modules and hence Platform Binary Update tile is available that provides the platform updates as a cumulative update.

-  3. AApplication Version 7.x with Platform Update 3 or lower - For customers that are on this combination, you will see 3 tiles - All X++ Updates, Critical X++ Updates and All binary updates.
+  3. Application Version 7.x with Platform Update 3 or lower - For customers that are on this combination, you will see 3 tiles - All X++ Updates, Critical X++ Updates and All binary updates.
 Since in this release platform can still be overlayered, there is no Platform binary update tile.
   > [!NOTE]
     > If you are on this release, you need to upgrade as soon as possible.